sjiangDA/SasSubmit/Readme.md

 * Wait for the session to be created.
 * When the session is ready submit code using `F3` or `F4`.
 * You can change the directory of SAS session to the location of SAS program by pressing `ctrl+alt+d`.
-* Keep your Sublime application running, otherwise the connection between sublime and all existing sessions will be broken.
-Also keep the browser window opened by the session open, otherwise that session would be killed.
 * You can create multiple sessions, and you can also switch to different sessions by opening command Platte and type in "choose session".
 * Having too much content in SAS can make SAS running slow.
 In SAS you can assign the key `ALT F12` as `"log; clear; output; winclose; odsResults; clear;"`.
 So When you have too many results, you can press `ALT F12` in SAS to clean the results and make it running faster.